RoboRacers/GaelDrive/README.md

 GaelDrive is a autonomous localization library for FTC that uses Monte Carlo Localization (MCL) to achieve the best possible autonomous cycles possible.

-Works with [Roadrunner](https://github.com/acmerobotics/road-runner), a popular FTC autonomous navigation library, out of the box, but can work with any other library.
+Works with [Roadrunner](https://github.com/acmerobotics/road-runner), a popular FTC autonomous navigation library, out of the box, but can work with any other autonomous library.

-Full installalation releasing September 9th.
+Full installation releasing September 9th.

-Created by Vikram Kommera from FTC Team 16481 RoboRacers, in collarboration with [GaelSuite](https://github.com/GaelSuite).
+Created by Vikram Kommera from FTC Team 16481 RoboRacers, in collaboration with [GaelSuite](https://github.com/GaelSuite).